Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any legislative changes proposed or expected in the near future?

 The new EU Clinical Trials Regulation (536/2014), repealing the Clinical Trials Directive, was adopted on April 16 2014.
-The regulation is expected to enter into force by October 2018, although this deadline may be extended.
+The regulation is expected to enter into force in 2019, although this deadline may be extended.

 Which bodies regulate medicinal products in your jurisdiction and what is the scope of their powers?